maxtamussino/machine-vision/exercise-2/readme.md

 # Exercise 2

-This exercise implements harris corner detection and the matching of corners using patch descriptors.
+This exercise implements Harris corner detection and the matching of corners using patch descriptors.

 ## Structure

-The project is separated into three files:
+The project is separated into several files:

 - **main_harris_image.py**: Contains main function to display detected corners in single image
 - **main_descriptors_image.py**: Contains main function to display matched corners of two images